 Why It’s Smart To Book Your Late 2021 Travel Now

-The coronavirus vaccine rollout has been happening slowly but surely, and President Joe Biden recently said that he anticipates that the vaccines will be available to everyone in the U.S. by spring.
-Given his projection, it may be safe to travel come the fall and winter — so should you book your travel for the latter half of the year now?
+The coronavirus vaccine rollout is picking up speed, and President Joe Biden recently said that 90% of American adults will be eligible for COVID-19 vaccines by April 19.
+Given his projection, it will likely be safe to travel come the fall and winter — so should you book your travel for the latter half of the year now?
 Here’s why some travel experts say you should.

-Airfares Are Low Now — But They May Not Be in a Few Months
+Airfares Are Relatively Low Now — But They May Not Be in a Few Months

 Even if you book a flight that’s less-than-ideal, you’ll likely be able to change it as your travel date gets closer.

 “With increases in demand, we’ll also see increases in the amount of planes in the sky and new routes as well,” Miller said.
 “Booking early allows you to take advantage of airline schedule changes, which inevitably happen this far in advance.
 When this happens, you’re able to ask your airline to put you on more desirable flights.
 Even if you book something now that doesn’t quite fit your schedule or desired routing, you’re likely to experience an airline-initiated schedule change which will allow you to move to something better.”

 Cruise Prices Are Also Likely To Surge in the Latter Half of the Year